 Accredited CRNA Programs are reviewed regularly.

-USM Nurse Anesthetist Program was last reviewed in October, 2012.
-It was given five yearsaccreditation and will be reviewed again in October, 2017.
-5 years accreditation is standard for a new CRNA Program.
+USM Nurse Anesthetist Program was last reviewed in October 2019.
+It was given four years accreditation and will be reviewed again in October 2023.

 An average nurse anesthetist salary in Mississippi

 Mississippi CRNA salaries are slightly below the national average with an annual mean wage of $177,820.

 An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study).